HigherOrderCO/Kind/SYNTAX.md

 ```
 Bool.double_negation(b: Bool): Equal(Bool, Bool.not(Bool.not(b)), b)
 ```
-`Bool.double_negation` returns a proof that for all `Bool`, its double negation is equal to itself.
+`Bool.double_negation` is a proof that for all `Bool`, its double negation is equal to itself.

 Since
 Formality functions are self-dependently typed, you can optionally give a name